Terrapin-Rocket-Team/Multi-Mission-Flight-Software/docs/docs/user-guide/ifaces/sensor.md

 void setBiasCorrectionMode(bool mode);
 ```

-Determines whether the sensor should continuously zero itself using incoming data (useful for IMUs).
+Determines whether the sensor should continuously zero itself using incoming data (Used before liftoff to prevent long-term drift).

 ### **Liftoff Lock-in**